andresath/Hello-J2ObjC/ios/README.md

 For this Hello World example, this project favors importing code compiled with J2ObjC as a Podfile.
 This is due to multiple transitive dependencies and a multi-project gradle setup for shared code.
 If you have a simple project/module setup, you can also directly link against a fat static library binary.
 (See instructions below).

-This iOS project ASSUMES you have already succeeded in transpiling *HelloWorld.java* into *libHello-J2ObjC-j2objc.a* (the static library) from the top level project (../).

 RECOMMENDED: Setup XCode w.
 Cocoapods
 -----------
 * Make sure your Project is initialized with Cocoapods